MarMannnn/pcam/README.md

 trained on patch camelyon database

 - DataLoader.py -> downloading the dataset
-- Model.py -> create the model and setting of the hyperparams
+- Model.py -> create the model and setting of the hyperparams (finetuning)

 Still a work in process, not finished